-Determined standings after round-robin round.
-If there is a tie in points between two or more teams, the order is determined first by who won the head to head, then the team with better goal differential, then the team with most goals scored, then the team with fewer goals scored against, and finally coin toss.
+Seeding – determined standings after round-robin round.
+If there is a tie in points between two or more teams, the order is determined first by who won head-to-head, then the team with the better goal differential, then the team with the most goals scored, then the team with fewer goals scored against and finally coin toss.

 Team Captains will submit the order in which their players will take the penalty kicks.

-To be an eligible player for the playoffs, he/she must be on the team roster by week 4.
+To be an eligible player for the playoffs, he/she must be on the team roster.

-A formal protest may be filed before a game if an opposing player’s eligibility is in question.
-The player in question will be required to provide his/her player information (name, address, phone #) in writing to the referee or a City Futsal staff member prior to the start of the game.
+A formal protest may be filed before a game if an opposing player’s eligibility is questioned.
+The player in question will be required to provide his/her player information (name, address, phone #) in writing to the referee or a City Futsal staff member before the start of the game.
 This qualifies as an official protest.
 The game will then be played as scheduled.
 Teams will be notified of all rulings on the eligibility discrepancy.
-Decisions will not be made on site.
-If the protest is proven to be legitimate, it will result in the forfeiture of the game in question.
+Decisions will not be made on-site.
+If the protest is proven legitimate, it will result in the forfeiture of the game in question.

 The above procedure will also apply to any other logged protests.
 All rulings by City Futsal staff are considered final.

 Leagues may be canceled due to weather conditions.
-Thunderstorms with lightning 9 miles or less, or torrential rain are cause for game suspension or cancellation.
-We will not cancel games until absolutely necessary and decisions are made an hour before game time.
-Canceled games may be made up on days other than those when games are normally played on.
+Thunderstorms with lightning 9 miles or less or torrential rain cause game suspension or cancellation.
+We will not cancel games until necessary, and decisions are made an hour before game time.
+Canceled games may have to be made up on days other than those when games are typically played on.
 In extreme circumstances, City Futsal reserves the right to run a shortened season without a refund.

-Any match called prior to being an official game will be replayed in its entirety.
+Any match called before being an official/completed game will be replayed in its entirety.

-A match is considered official if it is called after the first half has been played.
+A match is considered official/completed if a half has been played.